Contrast-Security-OSS/docs/content/installation/setup/installation/InstallingDistributedContrast.md

 * Successful backup(s) and exports of the Contrast application database
 * Collect Contrast version numbers for the application and database

-If you already installed Contrast and want to use a distributed install instead, please see the section below to **Conver an Installation**.
+If you already installed Contrast and want to use a distributed install instead, please see the section below to **Convert an Installation**.

 ## How It Works